$100M Leads Review (The 9-Figure Lead Secret?)

 Most marketers make a huge mistake with lead magnets.

 They give away random stuff and then wonder why nothing happens.
 Nobody wants their bait.
-People grab it but never buy anything.
+Or people grab it and never buy anything.
 You build a list of freebie hunters who never open your emails again.

 And the worst part?
-Most lead magnets only LOOK related to the paid product on the surface.
-But they solve nothing, reveal nothing, and give prospects zero reason to trust you with their money.
+Most lead magnets only LOOK related to the paid product.
+They solve nothing, reveal nothing, and give prospects zero reason to trust you with their money.

 He calls this the Problem-Solution Cycle.
 That connection between free and paid is everything.